Since the release of Windows XP

 For laptops we recommend you use a PCMCIA/Express to serial

-card, they are far superior and often not much more expensive,
+them anymore either).
+They are far superior and often not much more

-preferably with some form of isolation.
-We have several Quatech
+expensive, preferably with some form of isolation.
+We have

-If you must use a USB device, then we have used Keyspan USB
+If you want a reliable USB device, then we have used Keyspan

-to RS232 adaptor cables - they work great when others just
+USB to RS232 adaptor cables - they work great when others

 that MOXA